 A slightly smaller number of credit card rewards programs let you redeem your rewards for “true” cash back in the form of a check or direct deposit to your bank account.

 Claiming your cash back in this way gives you a bit more leeway since you can save or spend your rewards however you like instead of having them “locked” into a particular card account.

 As with statement credits, the requirements for requesting a check vary from card to card, with some issuers requiring you to have earned a minimum amount of cash back before you can request a check and others imposing relatively few restrictions.

 Direct deposits tend to be a bit trickier across the board, especially if you don’t already have a banking relationship with your credit card issuer.

-The Bank of America® Customized Cash Rewards credit card, for example, will let you redeem cash back only as a direct deposit if you have a checking or savings account with Bank of America.
+For example, the Bank of America® Customized Cash Rewards credit card allows you to redeem cash back only as a direct deposit if you have a Bank of America checking or savings account.

 Automatic cash back redemption

 Along with manually requesting a statement credit, check or direct deposit, a number of cards allow you to set up automatic cash back redemption.
 If your card allows automatic redemption, your cash back is generally distributed at set times or after you’ve earned a certain amount.

 The Capital One Quicksilver Cash Rewards Credit Card, for example, allows you to schedule automatic cash back redemptions via statement credit or check at a set time once per year or once you’ve reached a cash back earnings threshold ($25, $50, $100, $200, $500 or $1,500).

 Even some cards designed for credit-builders, like the Credit One Bank American Express® Card, allow automatic redemption as a statement credit, offering those looking to improve their financial habits a “set-it-and-forget-it” cash back savings tool that will periodically knock off a chunk of their credit card balance.